 How about I throw some things in the crockpot and make a recipe with it?
+Like these sweet potato lentils?
 Sounds about right these days.

 By the way, what is this recipe?
 I know.
 It’s a little obscure.
 It’s soup meets stew meets dhal meets can’t spend more than 5 minutes making dinner.
 But I even though I made it on a whim, it turned out to be like, really good.
 It’s basically spiced sweet potatoes and baby red lentils, simmered together and creamified with coconut milk to make an almost-soup that goes perfectly over warm naan.
 Which I ate so I have none left for my picture.

 I bought a jumbo bag of masoor dal (aka cutie pie little red lentils) at the international food store 6 months ago, and good thing I did because thing lentils never go bad.
 Well, they probably do at some point, buuuut do they really?

 I first met/fell in love with little red lentils when we were in the Philippines.
 Less because Filipinos eat so many lentils (although monggos, yes. and rightly so.) and more because I happened to see them being sold in a health food store in the Philippines, and like a toddler who is attracted to a shiny light, I found myself magnetizing over to the lentils after going a few too many months without my beloved Indian food.
 It’s extremely likely that I am the only shopper to ever buy lentils from that store.

 So I ♥ lentils, and you already knew it, and now you know it more.

 You.
 Have you ever made lentils?
 I’ve been nicely yelling at you to TRY LENTILS for the last few, um, years?
 But seriously.
 Try them.
 I mean, buy them and make them.
 Not a health food store person?
 Doesn’t matter.
 They usually have bags of them in the dry rice and beans section of any average grocery store.